unicfdlab/hybridCentralSolvers/README.md

 4. **reactingPimpleCentralFoam** - Pressure-based semi implicit solver for compressible flow with combustion and chemical reactions

+5. **reactingLagrangianPimpleCentralFoam** - Pressure-based semi implicit solver for compressible flow with combustion, particles motion, phase change and chemical reactions

-5. **twoPhaseMixingCentralFoam** - Transient Eulerian two-phase solver.
+6. **twoPhaseMixingCentralFoam** - Transient Eulerian two-phase solver.
 Liquid and gas are considered as compressible fluids.
 Mass transfer at the interface is not accounted.

-6. **twoPhaseMixingCentralDyMFoam** - Transient Eulerian two-phase solver with dynamic meshes.
+7. **twoPhaseMixingCentralDyMFoam** - Transient Eulerian two-phase solver with dynamic meshes.
 Liquid and gas are considered as compressible fluids.
 Mass transfer at the interface is not accounted.

-7. **chtMultiRegionCentralFoam** -     Pressure-based semi implicit solver for conjugate simulation of compressible perfect gas flow  (Mach number is ranging from 0 to 6) and solid body heat transfer.
+8. **chtMultiRegionCentralFoam** -     Pressure-based semi implicit solver for conjugate simulation of compressible perfect gas flow  (Mach number is ranging from 0 to 6) and solid body heat transfer.

-8. **interTwoPhaseCentralFoam** - pressure-based solver for compressible (0-4 Mach numbers) flow of two-phase media with account to viscosity and gravity.
+9. **interTwoPhaseCentralFoam** - pressure-based solver for compressible (0-4 Mach numbers) flow of two-phase media with account to viscosity and gravity.
 The solver utilizes VoF method for resolution of phase interface and ACID technique ( [https://doi.org/10.1016/j.jcp.2018.04.028]( https://doi.org/10.1016/j.jcp.2018.04.028)) to calculate properties in the region where both phases are present.

 # Meeting points for users and developers